mdn/stumptown-content/content/html/guides/Preloading_content/Preloading_content.md

       </video>
     </body>

-So in this case, browsers that support MP4s will preload and use the MP4, making the video player hopefully smoother/more responsive for users.
+So in this case, browsers that support MP4 videos will preload and use the MP4, making the video player hopefully smoother/more responsive for users.
 Browsers that don't support MP4 can still load the WebM version, but don't get the advantages of preloading.
 This shows how preloading content can be combined with the philosophy of progressive enhancement.

 ## Cross-origin fetches